 No padding is present between SNRk i in the EHT MU Exclusive Beamforming Report field, even if they

 correspond to different subcarriers.
-The subset of subcarriers included is determined by the values of thePartial BW Info (TBD) and Grouping subfields of the EHT MIMO Control field.
-For each subcarrier included, the deviation in decibels of the SNR of that subcarrier for each column of V relative to the average SNR of the corresponding space-time stream is computed using Equation (9-2) except that k is the subcarrier index in the range scidx0  scidxNs – 1 and SNRi is the average SNR of space-time stream i reported in the Average SNR of Space-Time Stream i field of the EHT Compressed Beamforming Report Information field.
+The subset of subcarriers included is determined by the values of thePartial BW Info and Grouping subfields of the EHT MIMO Control field.
+For each subcarrier included, the deviation in decibels of the SNR of that subcarrier for each column of V relative to the average SNR of the corresponding spatial stream is computed using Equation (9-2) except that k is the subcarrier index in the range scidx0  scidxNs – 1 and SNRi is the average SNR of spatialstream i reported in the Average SNR of Space-Time Stream i field of the EHT Compressed Beamforming Report Information field.

 The EHT MU Exclusive Beamforming Report information has the structure and order defined in Table 9-91f (HE MU Exclusive Beamforming Report information).